Fundamentals of compliance

 We have adopted a framework for internal control based on the basic policy that was approved by the board of directors to help us enforce our corporate values and ensure proper business operations.

-For example, the execution of duties by our employees, directors and subsidiaries is being controlled by corresponding management regulations and responsibility/authorization rules, while being subject to regular audit checks by our auditor office which reports directly to the company CEO.
+For example, the execution of duties by employees, directors and subsidiaries is controlled by corresponding management regulations that stipulate responsibilities and authority, and subject to regular audit checks by our Auditor Office which reports directly to the CEO.
 With the support of the board of directors, we will continue to review our set of internal controls and test them regularly to add more relevance and efficiency to this framework.